Jupiter Farms Residents Board

 History of the JFR Board

 JFR was organized in the early nineties when many Farms residents opposed a regional shopping center that was suggested for the property on which the Jupiter Farms Shopping Center has been built.
 The founding members of JFR were instrumental in getting the proposed center downsized.
 They helped to establish architectural guidelines for country-style buildings and hours of operation suitable for the rural community.
-Since then, JFR has and will continue this commitment preserve the country lifestyle of the Farms.
+Since then, JFR has and will continue this commitment to preserving our country lifestyle of the Farms.

 Current Board of Directors